Nate Lowe Preview, Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

+- The 8.2 strikeouts per nine innings compiled by the Athletics pitching staff ranks 25th in the league.

-- The Athletics have the 29th-ranked team ERA among all MLB pitching staffs (5.60).
+- The Athletics have the 29th-ranked team ERA across all league pitching staffs (5.59).

-- Athletics pitchers combine to give up 188 total home runs at a clip of 1.3 per game (fifth-most in baseball).
+- Athletics pitchers combine to rank 25th in baseball in home runs surrendered (188 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.